tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 Git use zero-based indexing.

+You can also use multiple carets: 18f822e∧∧ is two revisions prior to 18f822e, and so on.

+`~N`: The tilde and a number operator subtracts N from the commit name.
+Using the last examples, `18f822e~1` is the revision prior to 18f822e, and `18f822e~2` is two revisions prior to 18f822e.

 ### Commit range selection

 The double-dot syntax `..` asks Git to resolve a range of commits that are reachable from one commit but aren’t reachable from another.